ret2jazzy/SnCrawler/README.md

 Recursively crawls a given website upto specified depth, extracting all the hrefs of the same domain(or subdomains if specified)

-Finds all the input and POST forms on the crawled webpages too
+Finds all the input and POST forms on the crawled webpages

 Supports cookies

 Reduces the total number of requests sent by only crawling an unique parameter once(explained below)

+exclude/include subdomains

 ----------